Murders of Claudia Maupin and Oliver Northup: Murders

-According to Marsh's confession, on the night of April 13, 2013, after years of homicidal urges, he had "had enough".
+According to Marsh's confession, on the night of April 13, 2013, after years of homicidal urges, he "had enough".
 Marsh, then 15, decided to live out his violent fantasies and kill someone.
 Marsh extensively planned the murders—he taped the bottom of his shoes so that he would not leave behind footprints and he wore gloves to avoid leaving fingerprints or DNA.
 He also wore all black clothing and a black face mask and armed himself with a six-inch Buck knife.
 On April 14, between 2:00 a.m. and 3:00 a.m., he left his mother's house and roamed the streets of Davis searching for a home with open doors or windows.
 According to Marsh's confession, he checked between 40 and 50 homes for open windows or doors.
 He finally found an open window at Maupin and Northup's condo, which was two doors down from his father's residence.
 He sliced open the screen, climbed through the open window, and waited in the living room until he heard snoring sounds coming from the master bedroom.
 He followed the snoring sounds to the bedroom, where he found Maupin and Northup asleep.

 Marsh stood over the couple's bed for about 10 minutes and watched them sleep while deciding how he would kill them.
 During his confession, Marsh described feeling "nervous but excited and exhilarated" as he did this.
 It was at this point that Maupin awoke, saw Marsh, and began screaming.
 Marsh then began stabbing her in the torso.
 As she was being stabbed to death Maupin screamed for help and begged Marsh to stop.
 Marsh later told investigators that her cries for help motivated him to attack her more.
 Marsh later recalled that "the old lady just would not die".
 When Northup awoke, Marsh stabbed him until he knew he was dead.
 Marsh later told investigators that he continued stabbing Northup and Maupin after they were deceased, saying, "it just felt right".
 Maupin suffered 74 wounds around her body, including 67 stab wounds.
 One of the stab wounds knocked out her tooth.
 Northup suffered 65 separate wounds ranging from his head to his legs.
 Sixty-one of those were stab wounds.
-In total, Marsh inflicted over 128 stab wounds onto his victims.
+In total, Marsh inflicted over 128 stab wounds on his victims.